Gymnocalycium baldianum: Description

-It is a globose cactus, spherical or a little flat, with a diameter up to 8 cm, dark green in colour, or sometimes brown.
+It is a globose cactus, spherical or a little flat, with a diameter up to 8 cm, dark gray-green to blue-green in color, or sometimes brown, depressed, spherical shoots and reaches heights of 4 to 10 centimeters with diameters of 6 to 7 centimeters.
 It has 8 to 10 ribs with tubercle-shaped areoles, covered in groups of 6 to 8 pale grey, curved spines, giving to the species its common name of spider-cactus.
 Like many cacti, it does not divide but may form offsets after some years.
+There are no central spines.
+The five to seven gray or brown marginal thorns are thin, lie on the surface of the shoot and are up to 1.5 centimeters long.

 The funnel-shaped flowers reach a diameter of 6 cm, growing near the apex of the plant and are red, pink or orange.
+Flowers are 3 to 5 centimeters long and reach the same diameter.
+The dark gray-green fruits are spindle-shaped.

+Distribution

+Gymnocalycium baldianum is widespread in the Argentine province of Catamarca at altitudes of 1000 to 2000 meters.

+Taxonomy

+The first description as Echinocactus baldianus was made in 1905 by Carlos Luis Spegazzini.
+The specific epithet baldianum honors J. Baldi, an acquaintance and supporter of Carlos Luis Spegazzini.
+In 1925 he placed the species in the genus Gymnocalycium.

 Cultivation

 Gymnocalycium baldianum is easy to grow.
 It needs a well-drained soil.
 In summer, water the plants well, but let them to dry before watering again.
 Use monthly a fertilizer for cacti.
 In winter, keep it dry, and the temperature may be as low as -10 C, but it is better to keep it without frost.
 The exposure must be sunny in summer and at least brightly lit in winter.

-This species has gained the Royal Horticultural Society’s Award of Garden Merit.
+This species has gained the Royal Horticultural Society's Award of Garden Merit.